ASKurz/blogdown/content/workshop/quarto_websites_april_2025/index.md

 After completing this course, the participants will:

 * have a basic professional website,
-* built primarilly with quarto,
+* built primarily with Quarto,
 * with files stored on GitHub, and
 * hosted by Quarto Pub.

 ## Supporting materials

-You can find supporting materials from the workshop on the OSF.
+You can find supporting materials from the workshop on the OSF at [https://osf.io/es8bv/](https://osf.io/es8bv/).